katanazero86/create-react-project/README.md

 # create-react-project 😎

-It is a CLI tool that makes it easy to configure react projects.
+It is a CLI tool that makes it easy to configure react projects. <br/>
+Using create-react-project CLI, Save your time!

 The templates provided are JavaScript and TypeScript.

 CSS Preprocessor supports SASS/SCSS.

+ESLint + Prettier supports

 Create a project based on the Webpack bundler.

-💖 2022.01.18: Add tailwindCSS v3
+💖 2022.01.18: Add tailwindCSS v3 <br/>
 💖 2022.01.19: Fix the bug, Add ESLint + Prettier